“Deciding what not to do is as important as deciding what to do.” —Steve Jobs.

 - Encourage employees to come up with solutions on their own.

 - Celebrate your team’s successes and reward their hard work — this will encourage their efficiency!

 If you need assistance with a task, don’t hesitate to ask for help.
 That’s what teams are for!
 Delegating tasks can be overwhelming, but having the proper support can make it much more manageable.

 Leadership and Humility Go Hand-in-Hand

-Finally, here are some tips to let go of ego and the fear of not seeming authoritative enough as a team leader:
+Finally, here are some tips for letting go of ego and the fear of not appearing strong enough as a team leader:

 - Learn to recognize when you need help and don’t hesitate to ask for it.

 - Cultivate an environment where everyone’s opinions are respected and valued equally.